Near-optimal discrimination of displaced squeezed binary signals using displacement, inverse-squeezing, and photon-number-resolving detection: Results

-Fig.~\ref{fig:performance_phasediffuse}(c) and (b) depict the performance of DSR as a function of the mean signal photon number under a phase diffusion strength of $\sigma = 0.1$.
-The results show that DSR can surpass the SQL of the S-BPSK scheme within a certain photon-number range (\(N \in \left(0.28, 0.93\right)\)), achieving a maximum advantage of 3.32 dB beyond the SQL.
-However, at high photon numbers, DSR no longer exceeds the SQL.
+Fig.~\ref{fig:performance_phasediffuse}(a) depicts the error probability of IS-Kennedy as a function of the mean signal photon number under a phase diffusion strength of $\sigma = 0.1$.
+And Fig.~\ref{fig:performance_phasediffuse}(b) shows the ratio (in dB) relative to the S-BPSK SQL under $\sigma = 0.01,0.1,0.2,1.0$.
+The results show that IS-Kennedy can surpass the SQL of the S-BPSK scheme within a certain photon-number range ($N \in \left(0.28, 0.93\right)$ under $\sigma = 0.1$), achieving a maximum advantage of 10.47 dB ($\sigma = 0.01$), 3.32 dB ($\sigma = 0.1$), 2.00 dB ($\sigma = 0.2$) and 0.36 dB ($\sigma = 1.0$) beyond the S-BPSK SQL.

+However, at high photon numbers, IS-Kennedy no longer exceeds the SQL.
 In particular, when the optimal threshold reaches the maximum resolution limit of the PNR detector, the error probability does not saturate but instead increases with the mean photon number.
-Furthermore, we observe that a PNR detector with a resolution of 2n (even) provides only marginal improvement in DSR performance compared to one with a resolution of 2n-1; no pronounced oscillatory drop in error probability is evident.
+Furthermore, we observe that a PNR detector with a resolution of 2n (even) provides only marginal improvement in IS-Kennedy performance compared to one with a resolution of 2n-1 (odd); no pronounced oscillatory drop in error probability is evident.
 This behavior is consistent with the variation in the optimal threshold, as shown in panel (c).